BrandonSmith710/BrandonSmith710.github.io/_posts/2022-06-28-NetflixNlu.md

 title: Netflix Data Analysis: TV & Movies
 title-color: orange
 subtitle: Why do customers leave?
-tags: [data analysis, natural language understanding, python]
+tags: [data analysis, machine learning, python]
 ---

 In this report we will learn more about what characterizes the most popular television and movies offered by Netflix.